scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 * allows to have more named fields than positional fields
 * allows `@deprecatedName`
-* enabled meaningfull names in variadic patterns
+* enabled meaningful names in variadic patterns

 Con:

 * How to detect that a name means the same as a position?
 Maybe detect simple patterns like the last line in the example?
 * It's long and verbose, without any shortcuts in sight.
 * An underscore at the beginning of a name isn't an unheard of pattern, even in Scala.
-This could accidentally expose fields, which weren't suppose to become fields.
+This could accidentally expose fields, which weren't supposed to become fields.

 #### Annotated `unapply` method